R3Dx-creative/clip-ranking/README.md

 # clip-ranking

-A system for game clips in closed friend community.
+A system for interesting files for closed friend community.

-It notify new game clips in paticular storage, aggregate reactions on them, classify and concatenate them.
+For example, it notify game clips to Discord and aggregate reactions on them, and sort them.

 Also, users can implement particular ways to do them.